HIKING IN THE SWABIAN ALB BIOSPHERE AREA

 Length: approx. 9.3 km

-Highlights: Sternberg Tower, Brünnele, juniper heaths, distant view
+Highlights: Sternberg Tower, Brünnele spring, juniper heaths, panoramic view

-Tip: Ideal for spring & autumn – because of flowering and clear visibility
+Tip: Ideal for spring and autumn – due to the blossoms and clear visibility.

 2. Waterfall Trail Bad Urach – Two waterfalls & 1000 contrasts

-The Waterfall Trail is one of the most spectacular circular hiking trails in the Swabian Alb – and was named Germany's most beautiful hiking trail by Wandermagazin in 2016.
-The tour combines the forces of nature and quiet paths: roaring waterfalls, primeval forests, vast mountain ranges, and rugged Alb edges.
+The Waterfall Trail It is one of the most spectacular circular hiking trails on the Swabian Alb – and was named Germany's most beautiful hiking trail by Wandermagazin in 2016.
+The tour combines natural forces and quiet paths: roaring waterfalls, primeval forests, expansive ridges and rugged Alb escarpments.

-The trail starts at the Bad Urach Waterfall – an impressive torrent that rushes over 37 meters into the depths.
-The trail continues along narrow paths to Güterstein Waterfall, about the promising Slide rocks and up to the Alb plateau.
-At the top, breathtaking views await over the Urach Valley, the Hohenurach Castle ruins—and, with a little luck, young fillies at the foal farm of the Marbach State Stud.
+The hike starts at the Bad Urach waterfall – an impressive torrent that plunges over 37 meters.
+From there, the trail continues along narrow paths to...
+Güterstein Waterfall, about the promising Rutschenfelsen and up to the Alb plateau.
+At the top, breathtaking panoramic views await over the Urach valley, the Hohenurach castle ruins – and with a bit of luck, young fillies at the foaling yard of the Marbach State Stud.

 Length: approx. 10.5 km

-Tip: Sturdy shoes & surefootedness recommended – especially in wet conditions
+Tip: Sturdy shoes and sure footing are recommended – especially in wet conditions.

 3. Ödenwaldstetten circular tour – Enjoy nature, history & barbecue areas

-This peaceful circular hike near Hohenstein is perfect for connoisseurs, families, and anyone who wants to combine nature and culture.
-9 km long tour leads along well-developed paths through idyllic forests, nature reserves and past cozy barbecue areas – ideal for a picnic or a rest in the countryside.
+This tranquil circular hike near Hohenstein is perfect for those who enjoy the finer things in life, families, and anyone who wants to combine nature and culture.
+The circular route 9 km long tour It leads along well-developed paths through idyllic forests, nature reserves and past cozy barbecue areas – ideal for a picnic or a rest in nature.

 Length: approx. 9 km